The Best Black-Owned Fashion Brands And Businesses To Support

 Tolu Coker

 Tolu Coker, a British-Nigerian designer and versatile artist, channels her passion for social change through clothing, viewing it as a medium to celebrate community and foster inclusion.
-With endorsements from notable figures like Rihanna and Thandiwe Newton, the brand meticulously crafts its pieces in London, utilizing a blend of deadstock fabrics and upcycled materials through innovative techniques.
+With endorsements from notable figures like Rihanna and Thandiwe Newton, the brand meticulously crafts its pieces in London, utilising a blend of deadstock fabrics and upcycled materials through innovative techniques.
 Her journey began in 2018 when she established the brand after earning a degree in fashion design and textile print from Central Saint Martins.

 Bianca Saunders